• Skip to primary navigation

 • This chicken and vegetable soup is delicious with or without the potato dumplings.

-• You can replace the dumplings with small potato cubes, which should be cooked together with the cauliflower and red pepper.
+• You can replace the dumplings with small potato cubes, which should be cooked with cauliflower and red pepper.

-• Or with cooked rice added at the end of the cooking process.
+• Or add cooked rice at the end of the cooking process.

 • Small pasta shapes or small gnocchi would be great as well.